Terms used:

 3.8.
 Call to Start

 A competitor must take their starting position within 30 seconds of the competitor's name being called for each Segment of the Event.
-For singles, pairs, ice dance and artistic skating, a deduction will be applied by the Referee if the competitor is not in starting position within 30 seconds.
+For singles, pairs, ice dance, and artistic skating, a deduction will be applied by the Referee if the competitor is not in starting position within 30 seconds.
 If 60 seconds have expired since being called to start, the competitor will be considered withdrawn.

 For synchronized skating: